warehouseman/pkgd-todos/README.md

  1. Everything worked exactly as in the non-packaged tutorial; relocated to suit package structure, however.

-Lessons learned from step #9 -- "
+Lessons learned from steps #9 & #10 -- "

  1. Again, everything worked exactly as in the non-packaged tutorial